luizfilipezs/http-service-ts/README.md

 Note that you don't need to put a slash (/) before the URI.
 It's optional.

-If server only supports requests with a `l` at the final of the URL, set `appendSlash` property `true`:
+If server only supports requests with a `/` at the final of the URL, set `appendSlash` property to `true`:

 ```
 const api = new HttpHandler('https://api.example.com');